Providing Accessible Cell Phones for People with Special Needs

 |

-Picture of a typical TASH button switch which is plugged into the EasyBlue!™
+Picture of a typical button switch which is plugged into the switch adapted Bluetooth headset

-Have you tried a Bluetooth headset but found that you can't easily press the small button that is required to activate the headset?
-We have solved that problem with our own EasyBlue!™ switch adapted headset which allows you to operate the headset using an accessible ability switch instead of the small hard to reach button found on all Bluetooth headsets.
-Connect any standard TASH ability switch, sip-n-puff switch, or wheelchair ECU port into the ETOEngineering.com EasyBlue!™'s jack, then simply press your accessible switch to make, answer or end calls from your Bluetooth cell phone.
+If you have tried a Bluetooth headset but found that you can't easily press the small button that is required to activate the headset, a switch adapted Bluetooth headset may allow you to operate the headset using an accessible ability switch instead of the small hard to reach button found on all Bluetooth headsets.
+Connect any standard ability switch, sip-n-puff switch, or wheelchair environmental control unit ECU port into the switch adapted Bluetooth headset's jack, then simply press your accessible switch to make, answer or end calls from your Bluetooth cell phone.
 There is no need to press that tiny button on the Bluetooth headset or any buttons on the phone.

-Use the TASH ability switch, sip-n-puff switch, or wheelchair ECU port to:
+Use the ability switch, sip-n-puff switch, or wheelchair environmental control unit ECU port to:

 Answer incoming calls